Trench warfare: Injuries

 The main killer in the trenches was artillery fire; around 75 percent of known casualties.
 Even if a soldier was not hit directly by the artillery, shell fragments and debris had a high chance of wounding those in close proximity to the blast.
 Artillery use increased tremendously during the war; for example, the percentage of the French army that was artillerymen grew from 20 percent in 1914 to 38 percent by 1918.
-The second largest contributor to death was gunfire (bullets from rifles and machine-guns), which was responsible for 34 per cent of French military casualties.
+The second largest contributor to death was gunfire (bullets from rifles and machine-guns), which was responsible for 34 percent of French military casualties.

 Once the war entered the static phase of trench warfare, the number of lethal head wounds that troops were receiving from fragmentation increased dramatically.
 The French were the first to see a need for greater protection and began to introduce steel helmets in the summer of 1915.
-The Adrian helmet replaced the traditional French kepi and was later adopted by the Belgian, Italian and many other armies.
-At about the same time the British were developing their own helmets.
+The Adrian helmet replaced the traditional French kepi and was later adopted by the Belgian, Italian, and many other armies.
+At about the same time, the British were developing their own helmets.
 The French design was rejected as not strong enough and too difficult to mass-produce.
 The design that was eventually approved by the British was the Brodie helmet.
 This had a wide brim to protect the wearer from falling objects, but offered less protection to the wearer's neck.
 When the Americans entered the war, this was the helmet they chose, though some units used the French Adrian helmet.